SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ProtocolChanges/ChangeLayout.md

 Changes to page ordering and/or parameter positioning will be approved in case:

-- The current layout is wrong (for example a parameter should have been placed in the general page instead, or the page that contains overall status KPIs is not the first one)
+- The current layout is wrong (for example a parameter should have been placed in the general page instead, or the page that contains overall status KPIs is not the first one).

 All other positioning layout changes will generally be rejected.

-A software task was created to decouple the layout configurations from the protocol.xml, please see [DCP83409](https://collaboration.dataminer.services/task/83409).
+A software task was created to decouple the layout configurations from the protocol.xml, please see [task 83409](https://collaboration.dataminer.services/task/83409).